amgraham/dlist/README.md

 Installation
 ----

-You only *really* need `dir-listing.php`, [grab the file](https://raw.github.com/amgraham/dlist/master/dir-listing.php), make any [adjustments](#enhancement) you might need to make, and place it somewhere accessible on your web-host of choice.
+You only **really** need `dir-listing.php`, [grab the file](https://raw.github.com/amgraham/dlist/master/dir-listing.php), make any [adjustments](#enhancement) you might need to make, and place it somewhere accessible on your web-host of choice.

 ### Placement

-It is recommended to place it somewhere easy (read; universally accessible), and then link it into other directories.
+It is recommended to place it somewhere universally accessible, and then link it into other directories.
 Keep in mind, any associated [helper files](#helper-file) will need to go within the various directories that require them.

-    cd /var/www/bin/
+    cd /var/www/
-    ln -s ../assets/dir-listing.php ./index.php
+    ln -s assets/dlist/dir-listing.php ./index.php

-I'm very aware that for multiple directories this is a chore, I'm [open to suggestions](https://github.com/amgraham/dlist/issues/new) on how to alleviate the initial investment.
+I'm very aware that for multiple directories this can be a chore, I'm [open to suggestions](https://github.com/amgraham/dlist/issues/new) on how to alleviate the initial investment.

 Enhancement
 ----

 ### General Prettiness

-It will look prettier if you also utilize four icons and a web-font, they are "turned on" by default so you can get up and running immediately.
+It will look prettier if you also utilize four icons and web-font.
+They are "turned on" by default, but you can turn them off easily by changing `$pretty` to `$false`.

 The four icons are from <http://somerandomdude.com/work/iconic/>, while the font is Universalis from <http://arkandis.tuxfamily.org/adffonts.html> both are included in this release for your convenience.
+If you happen to use dlist for processing markdown files there is an additional font in use: Anonymous from <http://www.ms-studio.com/FontSales/anonymous.html>, it is also included in this release for your convenience.

-You should beautify your installation and upload the four icons and web font somewhere accessible, open `dir-listing.php` in your favorite editor, and update `$imgdir` &amp; `$fontdir` accordingly (wherever you decided to keep the icons and webf ont).
+To beautify your installation and place the icons and font(s) somewhere accessible, open `dir-listing.php` in your favorite editor, and update `$imgdir` &amp; `$fontdir` accordingly.

 A refresh of your browser should display the changes.